 Part 5: The Office of the Keys and Confession

 Christian Questions and Answers

-Whether you are considering membership here at Our Redeemer, have been a member for some time, or are just curious about what we believe, CCLC will offer you insight into our faith.
+Whether you are considering membership here at Our Redeemer, have been a member for some time, or are just curious about what we believe, Adult Information Classes will offer you insight into our faith.

 We also discuss aspects of our congregation in particular and of the Lutheran Church – Missouri Synod to which our congregation belongs.

-This course is offered two to three times per year and is a great opportunity for fellowship with a small group of people growing in the foundations of our Christian faith.
+This course is offered throughout the year and is a great opportunity for fellowship with a small group of people growing in the foundations of our Christian faith.